SISTERS-IN-LAW KEEP THINGS REAL WITH BOTH THEIR RELATIONSHIP AND THEIR JOINT ICE CREAM VENTURE

 JUNE/JULY 2016

 W hen the women behind Scoop & Paddle Ice Cream Company say their products are authentic, they’re not fooling around.
-Everything — from sweet_success1the crispy, chewy cookies that form their ice cream sandwiches to the rich, gooey salted caramel that swirls in the ice cream of the same name — is made from scratch by their own hands with all-natural, fresh, homemade ingredients.
+Everything — from the crispy, chewy cookies that form their ice cream sandwiches to the rich, gooey salted caramel that swirls in the ice cream of the same name — is made from scratch by their own hands with all-natural, fresh, homemade ingredients.

 Sisters-in-law Nadine and Renee Crisitello of Clarksville and the business they created ooze authenticity.
 For example, they refused to dye their mint chocolate chip ice cream green, no matter how much the white base may confuse the occasional customer.